SIsilicon/WorldEdit-BE-Docs/docs/installation.md

 Once you've downloaded the addon, simply open it with Minecraft to get it imported.
 Mobile users may need a file explorer that allows opening the addon with Minecraft.
 [CX File Explorer](https://play.google.com/store/apps/details?id=com.cxinventor.file.explorer) and [Documents](https://itunes.apple.com/app/id364901807) are recommended for Android and iOS respectively.

 If you have the same, or later version of the addon already imported, you may need to delete both the behaviour and resource pack in `Settings > Storage`.
-In a new world, or an already existing one, add "WorldEdit [BP]" in `Behaviour Packs` and "WorldEdit [RP]" in `Resource Packs`.
+In a new world, or an already existing one, add "WorldEdit" in `Behaviour Packs`.
+The resource pack should apply itself automatically.
 Also enable "Holiday Creator Features" and "Enable GameTest Framework" in `Experimental Features`.
 Create/Enter the world, and you're ready to use WorldEdit!

 ### Aternos Server